 I’m no expert on War or Combat.
 I’ve never fired a shot at an enemy, nor been fired upon, and I hope I never find myself in that situation.
 I have no reason to believe I possess that kind of courage.
 Of the people I know who have witnessed combat (the ones who will talk about it at least) often say that in that moment it’s about saving the soldier next to you, and the squad behind her or him.
 In those frantic moments that could be anyone’s last, it’s about saving lives.

-So in the end analysis I think that it’s a mistake to say that if something we’ve never seen something done before it can’t be valid plot point.
-I think that’s essentially throwing the Strategic baby out with the Tactical bathwater, and may not be fully cognizant of the way minds work in combat.
+So in the end analysis I think that it’s a mistake to say that if we’ve never seen something done before it can’t be a valid plot point.
+I think that’s essentially throwing the Strategic baby out with the Tactical bathwater, and may not be fully cognizant of the way that minds work in combat.
 Ultimately, the strategy to save lives, and thereby save the Resistance, was served by the tactical decision for Holdo to sacrifice herself and the Raddus.